tl;dr: I recommend these guys.

 Getting a credit report in South Africa is fast and easy these days.

 There are free credit reports available, but this is one of those things where you can (and should) spend just a little bit and get a comprehensive credit report.
 Free reports will just give you the basic information, but if you’re concerned about identity theft and serious about your finances, just get a paid report.
 It costs less than a round of drinks.

-I recommend Credit Health.
-Their multi-page credit report only costs R89 and gathers data from all the various big South African credit bureaux, including CompuScan, Experian, XDS and Transunion, used by almost all major financial institutions.
+I recommend ClearScore.
+Their free, multi-page credit report gathers data from all the various big South African credit bureaux, including CompuScan, Experian, XDS and Transunion, used by almost all major financial institutions.

 Step-by-step instructions to get your credit report